-An entire third of our lives is spent sleeping in order to relax and reboot our bodies.
-We know that in order to get the most out of our sleep time it is important to have a comfortable mattress, use high-quality pillows, and make the bedroom a sleeping haven, free from the endless distractions of the outside world.
+We spend a third of our lives sleeping so our bodies can relax and reboot.
+One important aspect to getting the most out time spent sleeping is having a comfortable mattress, high-quality pillows, and making the bedroom a sleeping haven, free from the endless distractions of the outside world.

 What you may not know is that when it comes to catching those premium hours of rest, the position that you sleep in may be the reason for your recent lack of sleep.
 Whether you are on your side, on your back, or somewhere in between, sleeping positions vary as much as the sleeper.